-Premiums for caps, floors and swaptions are quoted in basis points based on price only.
-For example, if the notional principal of a trade is \$ 10 million and the premium payable is \$ 10,000, then the basis point quotation is 10 basis points.
+Premiums for caps, floors and swaptions will be quoted in basis points based on price only.
+For example, if the notional principal of a trade is \$ 10 million and the premium payable is \$ 10,000, then the basis point quotation would be 10 basis points.

-Start date for all spot starting caps and floors: Spot +3months
+Start date for all spot starting caps and floors to be spot +3months

-Bond option premiums are quoted in AUD amounts per million dollars of principal.
+Bond option premiums will be quoted in AUD amounts per million dollars of principal.